Archive for September, 2024

 • How many paid sick days may be used each year: employees can accrue and use up to 72 hours of paid sick leave a year.

-• Are all employees, including part-time, temporary, and /or seasonal positions at wage levels that are at or above the minimum wage level as annually adjusted.
+• Are all employees, including part-time, temporary, and /or seasonal positions at wage levels that meet or exceed the minimum wage level as annually adjusted.

 The ESTA prohibits employers from retaliating against employees who exercise any right protected by the ESTA.
 Further, the ESTA creates a rebuttable presumption of a violation of the Act if an adverse action is taken against an employee within ninety days of the employee’s filing a complaint, cooperating with an investigation and/or informing on violations of the Act, opposing a policy prohibited by the Act or advising anyone of their rights under the Act.